Morse Farm is open daily year round.

 Burr has carried on the Morse family tradition of sugarmaking, originally learning the art and science of sugaring from his father and grandfather.
 Apart from the farm, Burr is a musician, playing trombone with Vermont Philharmonic Orchestra, the Vermont National Guard’s 40th Army Band, and other groups.
 As a writer, Burr has contributed to the Barre Times-Argus, written three books, and regularly shares snippets of life on the farm via the Morse Farm newsletter.
 Finally, as a man of many talents, Burr’s chainsaw carvings and other folk art creations dot the farm grounds.”

 The Woodshed Theatre

 The Morse Farm Woodshed Theatre is a unique structure made with walls of sugar wood.
-Inside, a humorous and educational video plays about the Morse Farm maple process.
-It is narrated by Harry I. Morse, Sr., the crusty sixth generation Morse sugar maker and father to Burr.
+Inside, a humorous and educational video plays about the Morse Farm maple process, narrated by Burr Morse, an accomplished storyteller.
+Our visitors find Burr’s video to be both entertaining and informative.
 While in the theatre, relax on our maple stump seats, enjoy the show and look at the artifacts.
 If you look close, you will find our example of dogwood among the other labeled sugar woods.
 Folks always leave with a smile.